Elevation: 6,244 ft

 South Face/Southwest Ridge, Class 2

-Drive up the Craters of the Moon NM Loop Road to the parking pullout for the Inferno Cone “trail.”
+Drive up the Craters of the Moon National Monument Loop Road to the parking pullout for the Inferno Cone “trail.”
 Park here (6,040 feet).
-This climb is part of a multi-peak endeavor including Big Craters, Silent Cone, North Crater, and Paisley Cone.
+This climb is part of a multi-peak endeavor that includes Big Craters, Silent Cone, North Crater, and Paisley Cone.
 This route is the next leg of a traverse from Silent Cone to North Crater.

 East Face, Class 2+

-Same as for the South Face/Southwest Ridge Route.
+Same as for the south face/southwest ridge.
 This route is the next leg of a traverse from North Crater to Paisley Cone.

-From the summit, descend E on gravel then grass/scrub then blocks of lava to reach the gentle gravel saddle at the base of the Northwest Ridge of Paisley Cone.
-This is the base of the East Face of North Crater and concludes this leg of the journey.
+From the summit, descend east on gravel then grass/scrub then blocks of lava to reach the gentle gravel saddle at the base of the northwest ridge of Paisley Cone.
+This is the base of the east face of North Crater and concludes this leg of the journey.